Logos and vehicles from new EV brands preparing to enter the Canadian market

 Before we talk brands, you need to understand the policy shift that made all of this possible.

 In October 2024, Canada slapped a 100% tariff on Chinese-manufactured electric vehicles.
 That effectively killed any market entry plan overnight.
-A $30,000 BYD Dolphin would have landed at $60,000 — pointless.
+A lower-priced Chinese EV that might otherwise have looked compelling would have doubled in landed cost before normal retail expenses even entered the picture.

-Then, on January 16, 2026, Ottawa struck a new deal.
-The tariff dropped from 100% to 6.1%, but with significant conditions attached.
-Here's what the framework looks like:
+Then, on January 16, 2026, Ottawa reportedly struck a new deal.
+The tariff framework shifted from 100% to 6.1%, but with significant conditions attached.
+Here's what the framework is commonly described as looking like:

 That quota number matters.
 49,000 vehicles sounds like a lot, but Canada sold roughly 180,000 EVs in 2025.
 If BYD alone wanted to match their European volumes, they'd eat that quota by themselves.
 Multiple brands competing for a limited number of import permits creates a land-rush dynamic.

-Import permits opened March 1, 2026 under the new framework.
-As of mid-March 2026, permits are being allocated but no retail deliveries have occurred yet.
-The first vehicles are expected on Canadian roads mid-to-late 2026.
+Import permits were reported to open March 1, 2026 under the new framework.
+As of mid-March 2026, no retail deliveries have occurred yet.
+Late 2026 remains the broad earliest scenario for meaningful activity, not a guarantee.

 For the full breakdown of the tariff deal and its implications, see our BYD tariff deal analysis.